 References to thousands of educational topics.
 Indexes journal articles, books, theses, curricula, conference papers, standards, guidelines and more.
 ERIC documents (non-journal literature) are available full-text, 1993 to the present.

 A multidisciplinary database indexing more than 3,000 journals across 55 social science disciplines, as well as selected items from 3,500 of the world's leading scientific and technical journals.
 Coverage from 1900 to the present.
 Part of Web of Science.

-This bibliographic database, covering the Published International Literature On Traumatic Stress, is sponsored by the U.S. Department of Veterans Affairs.
-It provides citations and abstracts to the international literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events.
+Published International Literature On Traumatic Stress (PILOTS), sponsored by the U.S. Department of Veterans Affairs, provides citations and abstracts to the international literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events.

 Composed of specialized research networks in each of the social sciences, SSRN's open access eLibrary consists of an Abstract Database containing abstracts on scholarly working papers and forthcoming papers, and an Electronic Paper Collection of downloadable full-text documents.
 Also available are the research papers of a number of fee-based partner publications.